martanto/DashVolcano/README.md

 The first column contains names of GVP volcanoes, the second column contains GEOROC names.
 More precisely, the GVP name is the name that can be found in the column 'Volcano Name' of the GVP_Volcano_List.xlsx, the second column contains names that appear in the LOCATION or LOCATION column of a precompiled file downloaded from GEOROC.
 It has to be the same name as that found in between two / / for the LOCATION COLUMN, or the first name before the first comma (if any) in the LOCATION COMMENT.

-Here is a more complex from the file ANATOLIA-IRAN_BELT_-_CENOZOIC_QUATERNARY.txt.
+Here is a more complex example from the file ANATOLIA-IRAN_BELT_-_CENOZOIC_QUATERNARY.txt.

 >Samsari Volcanic Center;SAMSARI CALDERA,SAMSARI VOLCANIC CHAIN